Who Is to Blame for Injuries on Another's Property?

 Comparative Negligence

 Comparative negligence is a defense that can significantly impact the outcome of a premises liability case.
 This legal principle acknowledges that the injured party may share some responsibility for their own injuries.
-For instance, if a visitor was texting while walking and missed a clearly marked hazard, they may be deemed partially at fault.
+For instance, if a visitor was texting while walking and missed a marked hazard, they may be deemed partially at fault.
 Depending on the jurisdiction, this could reduce the compensation they are entitled to receive.
 It's a nuanced defense that underscores the importance of personal accountability and can lead to a more equitable distribution of liability between the property owner and the injured party.

 Assumption of Risk

-Another defense that property owners may invoke is assumption of risk.
+Another defense that property owners may invoke is an assumption of risk.
 This applies when a visitor voluntarily engages in an activity with known inherent dangers.
 For example, someone attending a baseball game assumes the risk of being hit by a foul ball.
 If a visitor is aware of the risks and chooses to proceed anyway, the property owner's liability may be mitigated.
 This defense is particularly relevant in cases involving recreational activities and serves to protect property owners from unreasonable claims, provided they have taken reasonable steps to warn visitors of the risks involved.

 Special Considerations in Premises Liability